 Most of my readers have heard of flipping domain names, websites, apps, and other digital products.
 Have you ever heard of flipping a domain registrar or dropcatcher?
 How about several? 🙂

-Apparently this recently happened with Drop.com.au, one of the main dropcatchers/domain name registrars/ for the .AU (Australian) market.
-Here is how the deal went down.
+This recently happened with Drop.com.au, one of the main dropcatchers/domain name registrars/ for the .AU (Australian) market.
+Here is how it went down.

-Ned O'Meara runs Domainer.com.au where he shares tips, advice, and thoughts mainly about the namespace and domain investing.
-While most of his information is geared toward the .AU domain market his advice is useful for any domain investor.
-“All That Glitters is Not Necessarily Gold” is great article and I recommend you read it.
+Ned O'Meara runs Domainer.com.au where he shares tips, advice, and thoughts mainly about the Australian name-space and domain investing.
+While most of his information is geared toward the .AU domain market his advice is useful for any wanting to become a more knowledgeable domain trader.
+“All That Glitters is Not Necessarily Gold” is great article and I recommend you read.

 End of the Road